What’s Ultrasound Therapy in Physiotherapy? Effect, Indication, Contraindication

 8. Piriformis syndrome

-Contraindications of ultrasound physical therapy
+Contraindications of ultrasound therapy

 Although it is beneficial in many cases—after all, it’s an electromagnetic ray—there are a few conditions where exposure to these rays can trigger internal derangement.